ulasdenizz/How-In-Game-Inflation-Models-Drive-Player-Spending/README.md

 ## Selecting The Machine Learning Model

-Whwen selecting the model, I conducted a comparative analysis of five distinct regression algorithms; Linear Regression, Polynomial Regression (Degree 2), Decision Tree Regressor, K-Nearest Neighbors (KNN), and Random Forest Regressor to determine which could most accurately predict the target variable.
+When selecting the model, I conducted a comparative analysis of five distinct regression algorithms; Linear Regression, Polynomial Regression (Degree 2), Decision Tree Regressor, K-Nearest Neighbors (KNN), and Random Forest Regressor to determine which could most accurately predict the target variable.
 I utilized a standard train test split method, isolating a portion of the data to evaluate how well each model generalized to unseen examples.
 The primary performance metric for this evaluation was the Root Mean Squared Error (RMSE), which evaluates the average deviation of the model's predictions from the actual values.
 After training each model and calculating their respective RMSE scores on the test set, I compared the results to identify the algorithm with the lowest error.
 After the comparison **The Random Forest Regressor** outperformed the other models, achieving the lowest RMSE, which indicated it was the most robust at capturing the complex, non-linear relationships within the dataset.

 - Simple Regression         : 12.4195
 - Multiple Regression       : 14.4097